amirsciammas/interview-backend-engineer/README.md

 - To run the application: `docker-compose up --build -d application` to run the container, `docker-compose logs -f application` to display the logs and `docker-compose down` to stop and remove the container.
 Alternatively, `yarn install; yarn start` also works, but the commands cannot be run at the same time as they would share the same port.
+- Once started, Swagger can be accessed via `http://localhost:2500/swagger`.
 - The database used was the provided one.
 As such, data is already inserted and endpoints can be triggered without any required migrations.
 - In order to trigger the requested endpoints, the usage of e.g. curl suits perfectly: